nrfconnect/sdk-nrf/doc/nrf/ug_nrf7002.rst

 Follow the instructions in the :ref:`gs_programming` page to build and flash applications.

 .. note::
-   To flash and debug applications on the nRF7002 DK you must use the nRF Command Line Tools to version 10.12.0 or above.
+   To flash and debug applications on the nRF7002 DK you must use the nRF Command Line Tools version 10.12.0 or above.
    For further information on how to install the nRF Command Line Tools, see :ref:`gs_updating`.

 Debugging